• Skip to main content

 ZooTampa at Lowry Park.

-West of Seminole Heights is this 63-acre nonprofit zoo dating from 1957.
+West of Seminole Heights lies this 63-acre nonprofit zoo, established in 1957.
 It is a center for Florida wildlife conservation.

 Babe Zaharias Golf Course.

 Dating to 1926, the Forest Hills Golf and Country Club was out in the country.
-Mildred Ella “Babe” Didrikson Zaharias purchases the course circa 1949.
-She manages the course and plays on her own or with the Men’s Club.
-After her 1956 death, the course closes.
-The city reopens it in 1974 as a public course.
+Mildred Ella “Babe” Didrikson Zaharias, after winning two gold and a silver medal in track and field at the 1932 Summer Olympics, became a professional golfer winning 10 LPGA major championships between 1940 and 1952.
+She purchased the course circa 1949, managed it as well as played with the Men’s Club.
+After her death in 1956, the course closes.
+The city reopened it in 1974 as a public course.

 USF Contemporary Art Museum.

-Next to the USF College of the Arts is this contemporary art museum dating from 1989.
-The collection totals more than 5,000 pieces of art.
+Adjacent to the USF College of the Arts is this contemporary art museum, which dates back to 1989.
+The collection comprises over 5,000 pieces of art.

 Museum of Science & Industry.

 Across the streets from USF is this not-for-profit science museum.
 Although the museum is popular with kids, adults can learn a few things.
-Besides exhibits, the museum offers teaching through classes, workshops, and experiences.
+In addition to exhibits, the museum offers educational opportunities through classes, workshops, and hands-on experiences.

 Sulphur Springs Water Tower.

-Dating from 1927, the tower, over an artesian spring, was for a hotel and housing complex.
+Dating back to 1927, the tower, situated over an artesian spring, was part of a hotel and housing complex.
 However, the development is a victim of the 1933 flood and never recovers.
-Until 1971 it operates as a local water source.
-The city shuts that down so residents must buy from the city’s water company.
+Until 1971, it operates as a local water source.
+The city shuts that down, so residents must buy from the city’s water company.
 Today, it sits as a landmark.

 West Tampa.